jyates/jyates.github.com/_drafts/dynamic-schema-at-scale.md

  types and fields going into it.
 Thus, we eventually - generally about every month - require that you finally get around to formalizing the schema so we can finish the ingest portion with a large Spark ETL job that does the final step to convert the schematized records from the ingest pipeline into Redshift-ready data.

+ Naturally, we don't want to completely rewrite the Dynamo data when we customers formalize the schema - that quickly becomes cost and time prohibitive.
+Instead, we keep around the old names (remember that alias field?) and query based on the normalized name we generate during schema formalization and the old alias name, in case we have fields that were written with the old, pre-formalization name.
+We keep different tables for different time ranges (similar, though more manual that doing a TTL in HBase) and age off old tables, eventually letting us limit the fields we query to just the normalized field.
+Since we know when the data was written - everything has a timestamp - and when the schema was formalized, we can be very specific about which field name we expect.

 # Enterprise-y extensions